-CNT 6144 Advanced Analytics with Cloud Services in ECE (3).
+CNT 6144 Advanced IoT Analytics with Cloud Services (3).
 This course will focus on the theoretical concepts, principles, tools, techniques and deployment models and analytics for cloud services.

-CNT 6148 Advanced Big Data Analytics in ECE (3).
-This course focuses on Big Data processing associated with data to perform actionable intelligence.
-The fundamental algorithms and techniques that drive Big Data are explored.
+CNT 6148 Advanced IoT & Sensor Big Data Analytics (3).
+This course focuses on Big Data processing associated with IoT/sensor devices in extracting actionable intelligence.
+The fundamental algorithms and techniques of Big Data for IoT data are explored.

-CNT 6150 Advanced Deep Learning in ECE (3).
-This course will focus on advanced deep learning techniques and algorithms for convolution neural network, deep neural network and analysis of sequential/time series data in recurrent neural network.
+CNT 6150 Advanced Sensor & IoT Data Analysis with Deep Learning (3).
+This course will focus on the use of deep learning techniques and algorithms on structured and unstructured data received from sensors and IoT devices.

-CNT 6152 Advanced Data Visualization in ECE (3).
-This course will focus on the advanced design of visualization frameworks and libraries to produce effective dashboards and other visual items.
+CNT 6152 Advanced IoT & Sensor Data Visualization (3).
+This course will focus on the design of visualization frameworks and libraries to produce effective dashboards and other visual items.

-CNT 6154 Advanced Machine Learning in ECE (3).
-The course focuses on the theoretical and principles of applying machine learning algorithms to datasets, in feature evaluation, model building and deployment.
+CNT 6154 Advanced IoT Applied Machine Learning (3).
+The course focuses on the theoretical and principles of applying machine learning algorithms to sensor/IoT data sets, engaging in the techniques of feature extraction and evaluation in model building.

-CNT 6156 Advanced Python Programming in ECE (3).
-This course will focus on implementing control system with the Python programming language.
-Python is employed to program the low level functionality of devices in exploring their capabilities.
+CNT 6156 Advanced IoT & Sensor Programming with Python (3).
+This course will focus on implementing control system applications with the Python programming language for IoT and sensor systems.

 EEE 5261 Bioelectrical Models (3).
 Engineering models for electrical behavior of nerve and muscle cells, electrode-tissue junctions, volume conductions in tissue and the nervous system as an electrical network.
 Prerequisites: EEE 4202C or permission of the instructor.
 (F)